NinaadDamis/NinaadDamis.github.io/_portfolio/portfolio-3.md

 ## Visual Question Answering

-Implmented a Multi-Modal Visual Question Answering model using pre-trained RoBERTa and TransformerNet architecture.
-Incorporated self-attention and cross-attention to aid interactions between textual and visual features.
-Achieved an accuracy of 67.62%
+In Visual Question Answering (VQA), given an image and a question about it, our goal is to select an answer from a large pool of possible answers.
+We implement a transformer based architecture which uses pre-trained ResNet18 and RoBERTa to featurize input images and text.

 ![](/images/vlr_3_vqa.png)